 So which one is right for you?
 Every model in this list has been through Tom's Guide TV testing process, which sees a set evaluated for color accuracy and reproduction, brightness and lag time.
 And of course we also spend plenty of hands-on time with it, so that we can give you our real-world impressions.

-If you can, we'd advise you to stick with the former brands rather than the super budget-friendly Element or Insignia TVs, as brands like TCL, Hisense and Vizio offer a better picture for just a few dollars more.
+Also, if you can, we'd advise you to stick with the former brands rather than the super budget-friendly Element or Insignia TVs, as brands like TCL, Hisense and Vizio offer a better picture for just a few dollars more.
+Looking for even more advice?
+This is the one budget TV I'd buy right now if I could only spend $500.

 My name's Nick and I look after our guides to the best TVs, best OLED TVs and best 4K TVs.
 Most of my day is spent watching and evaluating new screens from LG, Samsung, Sony, Hisense, TCL and Vizio.
 I have 10 years of experience in AV, and before I joined Tom's Guide I was formerly the Senior Editor, TV and AV at TechRadar.
 I love helping people find the perfect TV, so please feel free to reach out over email or tag me on Twitter and I can help you out.